ArendJan/mirte-documentation/doc/install_mirte_software.rst

    The current link to the downloads contains a folder with multiple versions of the Mirte software.
-At a later stage this will be replaced by versions created by github.
+At a later stage this will be replaced by versions created by GitHub.
 For now: please use the latest version, unless stated otherwise).